Self-Configuring Quantum Networks with Superposition of Trajectories: Abstract

 \section{Abstract}

 Quantum networks are a backbone of future quantum technologies thanks to their role in communication and scalable quantum computing.
 However, their performance is challenged by noise and decoherence.
 We propose a self-configuring approach that integrates superposed quantum paths with variational quantum optimization techniques.
 This allows networks to dynamically optimize the superposition of noisy paths across multiple nodes to establish high-fidelity connections between different parties.
-Our framework acts as a black box, capable of adapting to unknown noise without requiring characterization or benchmarking of the corresponding quantum channels.
+Our framework {\done is in principle capable of adapting to unknown noise without requiring detailed characterization or benchmarking of the corresponding quantum channels}.
 We also discuss the role of vacuum coherence, a quantum effect central to path superposition that impacts protocol performance.
 Additionally, we demonstrate that our approach remains beneficial even in the presence of imperfections in the generation of path superposition.